Study of Magnetic Field and Turbulence in the TeV halo around Monogem Pulsar: 3D magnetic field from turbulence analysis

 To estimate the mean-field inclination angle for the vicinity of the Monogem TeV halo, we applied the technique described earlier to synchrotron polarization observations (Fig.\ref{synchro}) within a ($5^\circ \times 5^\circ$) region around the Monogem pulsar.
-We initially analyzed the correlation function of $I+Q \propto B_x^2$ and $I-Q \propto B_y^2$ and plotted the results in Fig.~\ref{anisotropy}.
+We initially analyzed the correlation function of $I+Q \propto B_x^2$ and $I -Q \propto B_y^2$ and plotted the results in Fig.~\ref{anisotropy}.
 These correlation function plots clearly depict the difference in horizontal and vertical lengths relative to the mean magnetic field direction.
-To quantify the anisotropies, we performed 2D Gaussian fittings on these distributions by keeping the fitting radius within the 2D correlation length of 3.0 pc and obtained ${\rm Y} \approx 0.83$.
-According to our previous investigation in ~\cite{Malik2023}, a ${\rm Y} < 1.0$ implies a mean magnetic field inclination angle of $\theta_\lambda < 10^\circ$ and indicates that the local turbulence is predominantly of compressible nature.
+To quantify the anisotropies, we performed 2D Gaussian fittings on these distributions using different fitting radii within the observed correlation length of $3.0$ pc and obtained ${\rm Y_{turb}} < 0.94$.
+We have summarised possible values of ${\rm Y_{turb}}$ in Table~\ref{ytable}.
+According to our previous investigation in ~\cite{Malik2023}, for ${\rm Y_{turb}} < 1.0$, we have identified two potential scenarios: one with $\theta_\lambda < 10^\circ$ dominated by compressible modes, and the other with $\theta_\lambda > 60^\circ$ characterized by Alfv\'enic turbulence.
+The first scenario, i.e., the small inclination angle of the mean magnetic field is consistent with such as gamma-ray measurement of the halo from HAWC \citep{Abeysekara2017Sci} and no detection of X-ray though we can not rule out the second scenario of Alfven dominance with a large inclination angle.
+The small coherence length seems consistent with \cite{lopez2018MNRAS}, though it is still unclear that how the suggested enhanced isotropic Kraichnan/Kolmogorov turbulence on small scale can be generated.

-These results clearly indicate that the vicinity of the PWNe exhibits a mean magnetic field that is potentially aligned with the line of sight, along with the presence of compressible turbulence.
+These results clearly indicate that the extended halo exhibits a mean magnetic field that is potentially aligned with the line of sight, along with the presence of compressible turbulence.
 This alignment is crucial for the propagation of cosmic rays~\citep{Yan2008ApJ}.
 Importantly, our analysis provides direct observational confirmation for the speculation that the magnetic fields in such TeV halos are not in the extreme limit, as suggested in the existing literature.
-This finding offers reassurance regarding the effectiveness of the Y-parameter technique in retrieving 3D magnetic fields in various environments, including the ISM and extended objects such as PWNe and SNRs.
+This finding offers reassurance regarding the effectiveness of our statistical technique using {\rm $Y_{turb}$} in retrieving 3D magnetic fields in various environments, including the ISM and extended halo around pulsars.